Eng 121 - Syllabus Online

 • All Peer Reviews and Critiques are to be submitted via our Discussion Boards,

-• Submit work early.
-Do not wait for the last moment.
-Work submitted as the last moment that encounters an Internet or other problem may not reach my attention until it is too late.
+• Do not wait for the last moment to submit assignments.
+Work submitted at the last moment that encounters an Internet or other problem may not reach my attention until it is too late.

 Late & Missed Work Policy